vianamp/MitoGraph/README.md

 Please follow the steps bellow to install MitoGraph.

-1. <a href="https://github.com/vianamp/MitoGraph/releases/tag/v3.0">Download the latest version of MitoGraph available for Mac OSX 10.10 or later.</a>
+1. <a href="https://github.com/vianamp/MitoGraph/releases/tag/v3.0">Download the latest version of MitoGraph available for Mac OSX 10.10 or later</a>

+2. Create a folder in your Desktop and name it MitoGraph

-2. Move the downloaded file to a new folder and unzip it.
+3. Move the downloaded file to the folder MitoGraph in your and unzip it

 ---